The RWS Foundation

 - Strategic alignment is critical: Focus on language access, translation, diversity/equity/inclusion, and education—preferably at their intersection.

-- Multi-year partnerships preferred: The Foundation commits to sustained relationships (8-10 year partnerships historically) rather than one-off grants.
+- Multi-year partnerships preferred: The Foundation commits to sustained relationships rather than one-off grants.

 - Employee engagement adds value: Opportunities for RWS staff involvement through skills-based volunteering or collaborative projects strengthen the case.

-- Beyond financial support: The Foundation offers access to specialized expertise (language professionals, project managers) and resources beyond funding.
+- Beyond financial support: The Foundation offers access to specialised expertise (language professionals, project managers) and resources beyond funding.

-- Strong existing partnerships: CLEAR Global (Sapphire Sponsor for 2023, 2024, 2025) and University of Manchester represent multi-year commitments with clear outcomes.
+- Strong existing partnerships: CLEAR Global and University of Manchester represent multi-year commitments with clear outcomes.

 - Corporate foundation model: Decisions appear to be made by trustees with close ties to RWS plc's business strategy and global operations.